 Angelfish image provided by jzt6j-59, an eBay seller.

 The angelfish (Pterophyllum scalare) is another popular fish in the aquarium hobby.
 So popular that it has to be in the running for the best aqauarium fish for beginners.
 Angelfish are admired due to their beautiful swimming behavior and how easy they are to care for.
-They would be a lovely addition to your large community aquarium.
+They would be a perfect addition to your large community aquarium.

 For angelfish, 30 gallons or larger tank size is recommended per fish.
 Keep your aquarium water filtered and change 90 % of your aquarium water weekly.
 The preferred water pH for Angelfish is 6.5 to 6.9.
 Preferred water temperatures should be between 76°F to 82°F.